 What You Need to Know About Stroke

 Each year in the United States, there are more than 795,000 strokes.
-Stroke is the fourth leading cause of death in the country.
+Stroke is the fifth leading cause of death in the country.
 And stroke causes more serious long-term disabilities than any other disease.
 Nearly three-quarters of all strokes occur in people over the age of 65 and the risk of having a stroke more than doubles each decade after the age of 55.

 For African Americans, stroke is more common and more deadly - even in young and middle-aged adults - than for any ethnic or other racial group in the United States.